 Immigration: Our Changing Voices

 A secondary unit using documents from the American Memory collection.
-See also Immigration and Oral History for another lesson plan from this source.
-Scroll down the lesson plans page for other immigration lesson plans.
+See also Immigration and Oral History for another lesson plan from this source, or see all of their immigration lesson plans.

 A Nation of Immigrants